SMTG-Bham/easyunfold/docs/examples/example_si222.md

 :alt: Spectral function
 :width: 400px

-Spectral function of the unfolded bands with out additional kpoints due to reduced symmetry.
+Spectral function of the unfolded bands without additional kpoints due to reduced symmetry.
 ```

 Comparing this plot with the one above, we see that we get spurious band breaking (e.g. along $\Gamma - L$)